 - Select preferred backup.
 The one with the deleted photo is an obvious choice.

-- Download iTunes client here.
+- Download the iTunes client.

 - Connect your device to a PC/Mac.

 - Highlight your device and click Backup Now.
 Have in mind that you can either use encryption or not.
 If you decide to encrypt your files, you’ll need to create a password.
-Make sure you remember it (or write it down) since you won’t be able to access backup without it.
+Make sure you remember it (or write it down) since you won’t be able to access the backup without it.

 - After the process is finished, make sure that the backup was a success in iTunes Preferences > Devices >Your device.